-A 1990s Clearwater hall bath was refreshed with new 18×18 porcelain tile, a modern vanity, comfort-height toilet and updated ventilation in 4 days.
+A 1990s Clearwater hall bath was refreshed with new 18×18 porcelain tile, a modern vanity and updated finishes in 4 days.

 The Challenge

-The homeowners had a 1990s hall bath with original pink ceramic floor tile, a builder-grade single-sink vanity with a plastic top and a water-inefficient toilet.
-The bath was functional but dated and detracted from an otherwise well-maintained home.
+The homeowners had a 1990s hall bath with original pink ceramic floor tile, a builder-grade single-sink vanity with a plastic top and a dated overall look.
+The bath was functional but detracted from an otherwise well-maintained home.

 Our Solution

 We installed new 18×18 warm-gray porcelain tile over the existing ceramic floor (tile-over-tile — the existing floor was level and sound).
 New 36" vanity with a quartz top replaced the original.
-A Toto comfort-height elongated toilet replaced the original.
-We added a new exhaust fan vented to the exterior, new mirror and light bar.
+A licensed plumbing partner swapped the toilet and supply connections; a licensed electrical partner upgraded the exhaust fan and vanity light bar.

 The Result

 The bath looks like a completely different room.
 The tile-over-tile approach saved significant demo cost and the result is indistinguishable from a full gut-and-replace.
-Total project: 4 days, $3,200 in materials and labor.
+Total project: 4 days.

 Work Completed